Romance novel: Erotic romance

 Erotic romance is a blend of romance and erotica.
 Erotic romance novels are characterized by strong sexual content, but can contain elements of any of the other romance subgenres.
-Erotic romance novels tend to use more frank language, avoiding many of the euphemisms used in books with milder content.
-These novels also usually include more sex scenes, often focusing more on the sex act rather than being a more traditional love scene, and may include more unusual positions or acts.
+Erotic romance novels tend to use straightforward language, avoiding many of the euphemisms used in books with milder content.
+These novels usually include more sex scenes, often focusing more on the sex act rather than being a traditional love scene, and may include unusual positions or acts.
 Despite a greater emphasis on the sex scenes, however, erotic romance is distinguishable from traditional pornography.
 Pornography concentrates on the sex acts, but erotic novels include well-developed characters and a plot that could exist without the sex acts.
 In a vast majority of erotic romance novels, the sexual act progresses the plot or furthers the character development in some way and are critical to the story.

 Erotic romances' lengths run from short stories to single-title novels.
 Some of these are published as part of a category, such as Harlequin Blaze, while others are published as part of an anthology and are only novella length.
 Even single-title erotic romances may be as short as a novella, however.

 Many of the publishers of erotic romance are either small press publishers or electronic book publishers.
 Writers often have more leeway as to what types of erotic acts can be included when working with an electronic publisher than they would have when working with a print publisher.
 The market for erotic romances has been growing rapidly, leading some publishers to create new lines for these types of books.
 Some subjects are still considered taboo, even with erotic romance.
 Themes such as pedophilia, incest, and bestiality are discouraged by all publishers.

-The market for erotic romances has grown rapidly.
-Ellora's Cave, an electronic publisher that focuses on erotic romance, became the first electronic publisher recognized by the Romance Writers of America as a legitimate publisher.
-Ellora's Cave went out of business at the end of 2016.
-Several other smaller presses largely focused on erotic romance have also closed up shop, including Samhain Publishing (closed 2017) and Loose Id (closed 2018).
-Changeling Press, focused on short-form erotic romance, is still publishing as of March, 2021.